Departmental Council of Ille-et-Vilaine

-The Departmental Council of Ille-et-Vilaine (Conseil départemental d'Ille-et-Vilaine, Kuzul-departamant Il-ha-Gwilun) is the deliberative assembly of the Ille-et-Vilaine department in the region of Brittany.
-It consists of 54 members (general councilors) from 27 cantons.
+The Departmental Council of Ille-et-Vilaine (Conseil départemental d'Ille-et-Vilaine; Kuzul-departamant Il-ha-Gwilun) is the deliberative assembly of the Ille-et-Vilaine department in the Brittany region.
+It consists of 54 members (known as departmental councilors) from 27 cantons.

-The President of the General Council is Jean-Luc Chenut.
+The President of the Departmental Council is Jean-Luc Chenut of the Socialist Party.

 Vice-Presidents

 The President of the Departmental Council is assisted by 15 vice-presidents chosen from among the departmental advisers.
 Each of them has a delegation of authority.